SMS: Link shortening

 /lnk.abc123

 ).
-We start with a 10 character path and increase the length until we find a path that isn’t in use.
+We start with a 10 character path and increase the length until we find a path that isn’t in use. - Shortened links expire after 90 days.

 When someone clicks a shortened link, the link directs them to Customer.io, where we’ll resolve the link and then send your audience to the ultimate destination.

-Short links are filtered for profanities
+We filter short links for profanities

-Disable link shortening
+Enable or disable link shortening

 If you don’t want to shorten links, you can disable link shortening.
 But if you don’t shorten links, keep in mind that you probably won’t want to track links in your messages because tracked links consume significant space in your messages.